Lee-moran/LeeMoran_Hair/README.md

 - The form collects your name, an email, a subject and an message box.
 - The contact form is valuable to the user as it gives them the ability to contact with out having to sign up.
 - Invites other barbers to join and find out more, for potrnital for expanding.
+- To expand beyond just one barber to house multiply barber in the creater dublin region, creating a new private service.

 <!-- contact image  -->